Download the full Trip Guide

 - Hot drinks (tea, coffee, hot chocolate) at all meals

-- Drinking water (purified and filtered) throughout the trek
+- Drinking water (boiled) throughout the trek

 Typical Meals: